Parishes of Jamaica

 The parishes of Jamaica are the main units of local government in Jamaica.
-They were created following the English Invasion of Jamaica in 1655.
+They were created following the English settlement of Jamaica in 1655.
 This administrative structure for the Colony of Jamaica developed slowly.
-However, since 1 May 1867 Jamaica has been divided into the current fourteen parishes.
+However, since 1 May 1867, Jamaica has been divided into the current fourteen parishes.
 These were retained after independence in 1962.
 They are grouped into three historic counties, which no longer have any administrative relevance.
 Every parish has a coast; none are landlocked.